 Trauma therapy provides a safe, private place where you can deal with your trauma at your own pace.
 It’s important to remember that the history of your early trauma is not your whole story.
 Your past traumatic experiences don’t have to rule your present life nor limit your future!
 You can heal!

-Whether you only thinking about addressing your trauma and its painful impact, or you feel ready to start the healing process, please feel free to contact me or call me at 310-277-4305.
+Whether you only thinking about addressing your trauma and its painful impact, or you feel ready to start the healing process, please feel free to contact me me.
 I am happy to answer any questions you have about trauma therapy and my practice.

 “There is no greater agony than bearing an untold story within you.” – Maya Angelou